OpenSourceEconomics/econ-project-templates/src/rationale.rst

 * Separation of logical chunks: A minimal requirement for a project to scale.
 * Run only required parts: Again required for scalability.
 It means that the machine needs to know what is meant by a "required part".
+* Clear separation of inputs and outputs: Required to find your way around in
 * Re-use of code and data instead of copying and pasting: Else you will forget the copy & paste step at some point down the road.
 * Be as language-agnostic as possible: Make it easy to use the best tool for a particular problem and to mix them in a project.